Algebraic isomonodromic deformations and the mapping class group: Affine representations with finite orbit

 where $\widetilde{\Theta}:=\tau^{-1}_*{\Theta}=\alpha_g^{-1}\beta_{g-1}\alpha_{g-1}^{-1}$.
 We have Hence, modulo conjugation by $\rho\left(\widetilde{\Theta}^k\right)$, we have

 Provided $1-k\cdot a\neq 0$ (which is the case for an infinite number of $k\in \mathbb{Z}$ anyway), we obtain

 Again by finiteness, we have $\fbox{$a=0$} .$ \end{proof}

-\begin{prop}[Non abelian representations for $g>1$] Assume $g\geq 2$ and $n\geq 0$.
-Let $\rho : \gf \to \mathrm{Aff}(\mathbb{C})$ be a representation with non abelian image.
+\begin{prop}[Non-abelianrepresentations for $g>1$] Assume $g\geq 2$ and $n\geq 0$.
+Let $\rho : \gf \to \mathrm{Aff}(\mathbb{C})$ be a representation with non-abelianimage.
 Then the orbit $\fMCG\cdot [\rho]$ is infinite. \end{prop} \begin{proof} Let $g\geq 2$ and let $\rho$ be a representation with finite orbit modulo conjugation.
 Let us assume for a contradiction that $\rho(\gf)$ is non-abelian.
 We may then assume that $\rho$ is of ``prepared form'' as in Lemma $\ref{Prep}$.
 In particular, we may assume that $\rho$ is of ``weak prepared form'' and hence, by Lemma \ref{Prep0}, $\rho$ satisfies the conditions of Table~\ref{elimcrit}.
 In other words, we may assume that $\rho$ is of the following form.

 where $\mu\neq 1$ is a root of unity.
 We have Now $\tau_{2g}\circ\tau_{3g-1}^{-1}\cdot\rho$ is also of weak prepared form, but is not compatible with the elimination criterion of Table~\ref{elimcrit}, whence the contradiction. \end{proof}